 The fixed coupon holdings pay a fixed rate of interest until maturity while floating rate securities pay a variable rate of interest until maturity.
 The portfolio held certain variable rate issues.
-Interest payments on these securities are based on an underlying reference rate, e.g., LIBOR.
+Interest payments on these securities are based on an underlying reference rate.